h-cheema/AutoHotKey___Volume-Control-Script/README.md

 # AutoHotKey Volume Control Script

+This script is a modified version of this script: https://obrienlabs.net/use-autohotkey-toggle-default-playback-sound-device

 &nbsp;
 ## Overview
-This script is a modified version of this script: https://obrienlabs.net/use-autohotkey-toggle-default-playback-sound-device
-I added a few features like microphone muting, volume adjustment, code documentation and a complete overview of the script.
+I added a few features to the base script like microphone muting, volume adjustment, code documentation and a complete overview of the script.

+&nbsp;
+## Why use this script?
+* I've saved a lot of time and effort whenever I've had to change my volume, switch between speakers and headphones, and mute my microphone, headphones or speakers.
+I did these actions several times a day and it was a tedious process until I started using this script.
+I wanted to share this with others so they could benefit from it too.

+&nbsp;
+## Why I use this script:
+* I have a USB sound card (plugged into the rear of my computer) for my desktop speakers, and I use the built in headphone jack in the front of my computer for my headphones and microphone.
+Whenever I wanted to switch between headphones and speakers, I had to either unplug my headphones from the jack or change the device from the windows task bar speaker icon.
+This script turned all of that process into a single click.

 &nbsp;
 ## Requirements